s1eve-mcdichae1/Hurrican-RPi/README.md

 After that you can install the port through **RetroPie-Setup > Manage packages > Manage experimental packages**

 # What's new
+- Branch `joystick_pause` promoted to `master`.
-Some updates to the repo bring gamepad-related bug fixes and preliminary gamepad menu support (branch `joystick_pause`).
+- Some updates to the repo bring gamepad-related bug fixes and gamepad pause/menu support.

 Fixed:
 - Gamepad "pause/menu" button is hardcoded.
 Edit file `Hurrican/src/DX8Joystick.cpp` line 172, or use keyboard ESC key.
 (Fixed: autodetects start button mapping with SDL_GameController API)